The compact console features a huge multi-touch monitor, 5 dual encoders and a complete command section almost identical to the larger models.

 With 40 physical playbacks, 16 assignable x-keys and a dedicated master playback section the grandMA3 compact console provides plenty of playback options.

-The grandMA3 compact is only compatible with grandMA3 software.
+The grandMA3 compact XT is compatible with grandMA2 and grandMA3 software.

 The grandMA3 lighting control consoles offer a fresh user interface with an optimized command section for intuitive and fast access.